 |Modulus (%)||It is used to divided left-hand operand by the right-hand operand and returns the remainder.|

-A complete list of comparison operators in SQL is given below for your reference with operator name and its description.
+A complete list of comparison operators in SQL is given below for your reference with the operator’s name and its description.

 |Comparison Operator||What does it mean?|